QuantumUPB/QKD-App-FileTransfer/README.md

 This application implements an unconditionally secure file transfer protocol enhanced by QKD.

 This application has been developed by the Quantum Team @ UPB, and is provided to everyone for fair usage according to the License.
-This provided version of the application only implements the communication protocol between two parties, who can both either be a sender or receiver of files.

 ### Features